Tenghy23/Basic-Angular-Project/README.md

 This project will help you to achieve basic understanding of Angular.
 1. Routing

 2. Pages

-3. Passing of data from parent to child: Input
+3. Passing of data from parent to child
+- Input

-4. Passing of data from parent to child: Output
+4. Passing of data from parent to child
+- Output

+5. Angular Forms
+- FormControl
+- FormGroup
+- Nested Form Group
+- FormBuilder

 ## Running the Application